 Many areas have public awards for shops and artists.
 If an artist has won one of these, this is not only a good reflection of their skill, but it shows a high number of happy customers – a tattoo artist does not become popular for bad tattoos!

 Never go into a tattoo unless you are perfectly comfortable.
-The shop, as well as the artists themselves, should be able to answer your questions happily and with confidence.
+The art of how to find a good tattoo shop is not always perfectly cut and dry.
+Finding a good safe shop, and artist can take some time.
+Quality shops should be able to answer your questions happily and with confidence.
 Don’t be afraid to leave if you begin to feel at all uncomfortable.
-Even if you have already made an appointment or are in the middle of a consultation, you are not under any obligation to stay or continue. e Put in the work to find a reputable shop and a good artist, and you will leave with a great tattoo and a memorable experience.
+Even if you have already made an appointment or are in the middle of a consultation, you are not under any obligation to stay or continue.
+Put in the work to find a reputable shop and a good artist, and you will leave with a great tattoo and a memorable experience.

 Will an Artist Refuse a Tattoo Request?